aniacm/HCIN620-TeamWebsite/README.md

 ### 3. Airline Transportaion

 When taking a long trip, the precise information of airline is one of the most significant thing people would like to know.
+However, even some of the customer service of the airplane company do not know the exact information and might misguide customers.

 The keypoint information:
 1. Fast entrance which can apply online